 CB 100 B Little Green Apples BEAR FAMILY

-'BOOGIE MY BLUES AWAY' BCD 15505 All the Capitol singles, plus 'Saddle Boogie', 'Boogie My Blues Away', 'I Think I Love You Too' and the complete 1958 sessions where the following titles were recorded :
+'BOOGIE MY BLUES AWAY' BCD 15505 All the Capitol singles, plus 'Saddle Boogie', 'Boogie My Blues Away', 'I Think I Love You Too', both takes of Nola' and a second take (#8) of 'Yes Indeed' which doesn't appear on the track listing on the CD box (it isn't noted either on CD #1 although it is its very last track).
+Of course, there's also the complete 1958 sessions where the following titles were recorded :

 Music, Music, Music (two takes) - Sun Valley Walk - Back Home In Indiana - South - Sentimental Journey - Shanty In An Old Shanty Town - Sweet Georgia Brown - Moore Blues (two takes) - Nobody's Sweetheart - Jumpin' At The Woodside - Somebody Stole My Gal (two takes) - Lazy River EMBER